GridProtectionAlliance/PTPSync/README.md

 ## Configuration

 To configure PTPSync service, run the PTPSync Manager application, which can be found in the Windows start menu.
-> If you are continuing directly from installation steps above, manager application will already by runing.
+> If you are continuing directly from installation steps above, manager application will already by running.

 When the application is running, click the `Configure PTPd` button on the home page: